pytorch/audio/docs/source/installation.rst

   Required for performing text-to-speech with :ref:`Tacotron2`.

+.. _compatibility_matrix:

 Compatibility Matrix
 --------------------

-The official binary distributions of TorchAudio contain extension modules which are written in C++ and linked against specific versions of PyTorch.

-TorchAudio and PyTorch from different releases cannot be used together.
-Please refer to the following table for the matching versions.
+TorchAudio 2.11 is built against PyTorch's stable ABI and therefore supports PyTorch 2.11 and all later versions.
+Earlier TorchAudio releases contain extension modules linked against a single PyTorch version, and cannot be mixed with a different PyTorch release.

 .. list-table::
    :header-rows: 1